 2. Choose Design

 If you are good to go with cathedral ceilings, the next step is consulting an architect for detailed ceiling design.
-Consider factors such as height of living space, roof pitch, lighting, etc. into account.
+Consider factors such as the height of the living space, roof pitch, lighting, etc. into account.

 3. Installation